SelfishGene/SFHQ-dataset/README.md

 ![](https://github.com/SelfishGene/SFHQ-dataset/blob/main/images/SFHQ_sample_4x8.jpg)

 This dataset consists of 3 parts, each part containing ~90,000 curated high quality 1024x1024 synthetic face images. it was created by "bringing to life" various art works (paintings, drawings, 3D models) using a process similar to what is described [in this short twitter thread](https://twitter.com/DavidBeniaguev/status/1376020024511627273?s=20&t=kH9J5mV9hL8e3y8PruuB5Q) which involve encoding the images into StyleGAN2 latent space and performing a small manipulation that turns each image into a photo-realistic image.
+These candidate images were then further curated using a semi-manual semi-automatic process with the help of the lightweight [visual taste aprroximator](https://github.com/SelfishGene/visual_taste_approximator) tool

 The dataset also contains facial landmarks (an extended set) and face parsing semantic segmentation maps.
 An example script (`explore_dataset.py`) is provided ([live kaggle notebook here](https://www.kaggle.com/code/selfishgene/explore-synthetic-faces-hq-sfhq-dataset)) and demonstrates how to access landmarks, segmentation maps, and textually search withing the dataset (with CLIP image/text feature vectors), and also performs some exploratory analysis of the dataset.